shaafshahzad/COE428/Lab5/lab5/README.txt

 Shaaf Shahzad, #501172227

-Both requirements have been implemented without any issues.
+Both requirements have been implemented.
+Part 1 does not account for case sensitivity.

 QUESTION 1:
 To handle standalone tags, we would need to implement logic to check the '/' before the closing '>'.